Forcing Direction | Skill Practice (19-P1)

 40 x 30 yard playing area, with 4 mini goals in each corner.
 2 teams set up as attack (Blue) v defence (Yellow), with central area for possession to be played through (30x20).
 Objective is to work the 4 Yellows defensively in a diamond ◊ against a Blue overload with 3 central and 2 wide players, creating a 5 v 4.
 Both teams able to score 1 touch in directional practice.

 - If Blues have ball in wide area, all Yellows must be on that side of the pitch.
 Defensive Shape.

 Progression 2 | Add ST to Defend Against

-All Blues can now rotate inside and outside, creating numerical advantage for Yellows to deal with.
+- All Blues can now rotate inside and outside, creating a numerical advantage for Yellows to deal with.

-As a defensive practice in the main, we must ensure the attacking quality is at the level it needs to be in order to work the defenders.
-Focus on shape to begin with and ensure both teams are applying standard attacking and defensive principles before developing additional points.
+- As a defensive practice in the main, we must ensure the attacking quality is at the level it needs to be in order to work the defenders.
+Focus on the shape, to begin with and ensure both teams are applying standard attacking and defensive principles before developing additional points.

 - Space | Focus on space between players, ensuring gaps are at a minimum in central areas, develop players ability to slide and press quickly in relation to the movement of the ball

 - Time | Set time objectives to remain compact and not allow them a shot on goal in 15 seconds for example.
 Could develop counter if need be (score in 6 seconds)